Buying real estate in Congo-Kinshasa?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-DRC Land Law (Loi n°73-021) It's the primary legal text governing land and property rights in DR Congo.
-We used it to confirm that land belongs to the State and private parties acquire concessions.
-We also verified the registration and documentation requirements for property transfers.
+DRC Land Law (Loi n°73-021) hosted by the Cour des Comptes It is the primary national law governing all land and real estate rights in DR Congo.
+We used it to confirm that land belongs to the state and that private parties hold concessions rather than freehold ownership.
+We also used it to ground the distinction between perpetual and ordinary concessions and the document requirements for registration.

-DGI (Direction Générale des Impôts) It's the Congolese national tax administration.
-We used it as the institutional reference for what taxes exist in DR Congo.
-We avoided relying on unofficial sources for core tax concepts.
+DGI (Direction Generale des Impots) It is the official national tax administration of DR Congo.
+We used it as the institutional reference point for which taxes exist and who administers them in DR Congo.
+We relied on it to avoid using informal sources for core tax concepts.

 Get to know the market before buying a property in Congo-Kinshasa